What Does "Case Is Being Actively Reviewed by USCIS" Mean?

 Next Status Updates Following "Actively Reviewed" Stage

-After "actively reviewed," your case will move to more specific status indicators.
-Common next steps include "Interview Scheduled," "Request for Evidence Sent," or "Decision Notice Mailed."
+After “actively reviewed,” your case will move to more specific status indicators.
+Common next steps include “Interview Scheduled,” “Request for Evidence Sent,” or “Decision Notice Mailed.”
 For many applicants, USCIS schedules an in-person interview where an officer asks questions about your application.
-Others receive an RFE letter requesting additional documents.
-Some cases proceed directly to a final decision, with USCIS sending either an approval or denial notice through the mail.
+Applicants can expect to receive an interview notice a few weeks to months after the status shows the case is being actively reviewed, depending on the case type.

 Factors Extending the Review Period

 Several issues can stretch out how long your case stays under review.
 Common causes include high application volumes at processing centers, complex security screenings, and incomplete documentation.
 Missing signatures, incorrect fee payments, or outdated forms often create setbacks.
+Administrative errors, such as typographical mistakes or misplaced documents, can also impact the review timeline.
+Additionally, external factors, such as changes in immigration policy or increased security measures, may further delay case processing.

 To keep your case moving, submit clear copies of all required papers, respond quickly to USCIS letters, and make sure your contact details stay current.
 Also check the USCIS processing times tool regularly to understand typical wait periods for your application type.